 The process of Journaling in your life can simply be your private conversation with the universe, God or yourself, whatever works for you as an individual because it is all about you.

 I discovered recently, through the personal loss of my mother, that the beautiful act of journaling, can form a delightful memoir for your children in the future.
-I had the joy of reading some of my mother's journal notes that reminded me, of some of the joy she experienced in life.
-In the month's post her passing, this was a very comforting experience, which helped me go through her belongings with joy in my heart rather than sorrow.
+I had the joy of reading some of my mother's journal notes which reminded me, of some of the joy she experienced in life.
+In the months post her passing, this was a very comforting experience, which helped me go through her belongings with joy in my heart rather than sorrow.

 The act of journaling then becomes a cross-generational legacy, that can bring joy back into your life.
 Then when you have gone it can also bring joy back into the life of the loved ones you leave behind, at a time when it often feels like the joy has departed at the moment you left.